 1971.
-Ray Tomlinson, a programmer who is working on a project for MIT that today we could simply call “the Internet”, sends the first email.
+Ray Tomlinson, a programmer who has been working on a project for MIT, that we simply call “the Internet” today, sends the first email.
 Not many years later, in 1978, Gary Thuerk – an employee of the Digital Equipment Corp – sent out the first Email Marketing campaign.
-There are only 400 recipients, but the result is surprising and translates into $ 13 million in sales.
+There have been only 400 recipients, but the result is surprising and it generated $ 13 million in sales.

-Today, the Email is preparing to reach its 50th birthday and while most of the technologies invented half a century ago appear hopelessly obsolete, it continues to have surprisingly high performance in terms of ROI if compared to other (new) channels.
+Today, the Email is preparing to reach its 50th birthday and while most technologies invented half a century ago appear hopelessly obsolete, it continues to have surprisingly high performance in terms of ROI if compared to other (new) channels for marketing.